How to sell your iPhone

 Where's the best place to sell your old iPhone so you can get the new iPhone?
 Here's what you need to know!

-Updated March 2017: Apple has released a new (Product) RED iPhone 7 and iPhone 7 Plus.
-If you're itching to upgrade, here's how to sell your old iPhone first!

-If Apple sticks to its usual pattern, iPhone 8 — or whatever Apple calls the 10th anniversary iPhone — will be announced in this Septemeber.
-It'll be a flagship phone with a flagship price, especially if you're into upgrading every year.
+The iPhone X launch is just around the corner.
+It's a flagship phone with a flagship price, especially if you're into upgrading every year.
 Selling your old phone to help pay for the new one, though, can help you get part — or even most! — of the way there.
 Here's everything you need to know!

 - Sell your iPhone to Gazelle